mendix/docs/content/refguide/microflow-call.md

 ### 2.2 Arguments

-For each parameter of the microflow you have to supply an argument of the same type.
+For each parameter of the microflow, you have to supply an argument of the same type.
 The values of the arguments are expressed using [expressions](expressions).
-Variables are passed as value (not changeable via sub microflow), Lists are passed by reference (if the list is changed in sub microflow, the original list is altered).
+Variables (strings, numbers, etc.) are passed as values (meaning, they are immutable, and not changeable via sub-microflows).
+Lists and objects are passed as references (meaning, if the list/object is changed in a sub-microflow, the original list/object is altered).

 ## 3 Output Properties